touchlane/Bootstrap-iOS/README.md

 1. Create a pull request from `develop` to `master`.
 2. Wait till approved.
+3. Merge pull request.
 3. Tag the merge commit by release version and push it.
-Note that tag version should match version number.
+Note that the tag version should match version number.

 ```bash
 git tag [RELEASE_VERSION]